Queensland Public Service Salary Scales

 How does a HECS/HELP debt affect QLD public service take-home pay?

-QLD public servants with a HECS/HELP debt have compulsory repayments withheld via PAYG once income exceeds the threshold ($54,435 in 2025–26).
+QLD public servants with a HECS/HELP debt have compulsory repayments withheld via PAYG once income exceeds the repayment threshold ($67,000).
 At a QLD Level 6 salary of about $120,000 to $128,000, HECS repayments add several thousand dollars annually on top of income tax.
 Use the Tax Calculator on this site with the HECS toggle to see your exact take-home pay.

 Can QLD public servants salary sacrifice?